Junker/phone-number-validator/README.md

 PhoneNumber validation component for Symfony based frameworks (Symfony, Silex, Drupal etc.)

 ## Installation
-The best way to install JSendResponse is to use a [Composer](https://getcomposer.org/download):
+The best way to install phone-number-validator is to use a [Composer](https://getcomposer.org/download):

     php composer.phar require junker/phone-number-validator